BCG-X-Official/facet/sphinx/source/faqs.rst

         ax.legend(loc='lower right')

-    For practical examples see the
+    For practical examples see
+    :ref:`Standard Scikit-learn Classification Summary with
+    FACET<scikit-learn-summary-tut>`,
-    Generating Standard Scikit-learn Classifier Performance Summaries tutorial, which also covers using the fit for each cross-validation fold (the FACET crossfit object) to generate summaries of mean performance with assessments of variability.
+    which also covers using the fit for each cross-validation fold (the FACET crossfit object) to generate summaries of mean performance with assessments of variability.

 Citation
 --------
-If you use FACET in your work please cite us as follows:
+If you use FACET in your work we would appreciate if you cite the package.

 Bibtex entry::

      @manual{
      title={FACET},
      author={FACET Team at BCG GAMMA},
-     year={2020},
+     year={2021},
      note={Python package version 1.0.0)
      }